vegardx/sensu/README.md

 Sensu Cookbook
 =================

 A simpler and easier to maintain cookbook for Sensu.
+Only tested on Debian 7.

 Requirements
 ------------